proofy/cpa-app-android/SECURITY.md

 # Security Vulnerabilities

-The Corona-Warn-App is built with security and data privacy in mind to ensure your data is safe.
+The Corona-Party-App is built with security and data privacy in mind to ensure your data is safe.

 ## Reporting